 Understanding Principal Reduction: What It Is And How It Helps Homeowners

-Many homeowners experience hardship and run into scenarios where they cannot afford their mortgage.
+VICTORIA ARAJMany homeowners experience hardship and run into scenarios where they can’t afford their mortgage.
 Principal reductions were an option for homeowners who had negative equity (owing more on your home than what it’s worth).

-Here we’ll define principal reduction and cover its history.
-Since principal reduction programs have ended, we’ll cover alternatives if you’re experiencing negative equity or having a hard time paying your mortgage.
+Here, we’ll define principal reduction and cover its history.
+Since principal reduction programs have ended, we’ll also cover alternatives if you’re experiencing negative equity or having a hard time paying your mortgage.

 A principal reduction was an alternative to foreclosing on a home, since no one benefits from a foreclosure.
-With the large influx of people defaulting on their loans following 2009, programs were introduced to reduce the principal owed to keep homes out of foreclosure.
+Because many people were defaulting on their loans following 2009, programs were introduced to reduce the principal owed to keep homes out of foreclosure.

 Principal Reductions And The Subprime Mortgage Crisis